Concordium/concordium-go-sdk/README.md

 #### One key signature

-For signature with only one private key you can use `WalletAccount` struct.
+For signature with only one private key, you can use the `WalletAccount` struct.
-To create `WalletAccount` with one private key just call `NewWalletAccount` with account address and key pair.
-To create `WalletAccount` with one or more keys, you can add key pair to existing `WalletAccount` using method `AddKeyPair` of call `NewWalletAccountFromFile` to read credentials from `<account_address>.export` file.
+To create `WalletAccount` with one private key just call `NewWalletAccount` with the account address and key pair.
+To create `WalletAccount` with one or more keys, you can add a key pair to the existing `WalletAccount` using the method `AddKeyPair` of call `NewWalletAccountFromFile` to read credentials from the `<account_address>.export` file.

 ### Examples